mainsail-crew/mainsail/docs/themes/prepare.md

 ![screenshot](../assets/img/customizing/screenshot-display-hidden-files.png)

 ## Directory structure
-The below directory and file strucutre provides an overview of files you could include.
+The below directory and file structure provides an overview of files you could include.
 All listed files in the `.theme` folder are optional and will only be loaded if they are provided.
 {: .info}

 ```